Skip to main content

 Growth Mindset v Fixed Mindset

-Carol Dweck, Professor of Psychology at Stanford University, has done decades of research on thousands of children researching these very topics.
-The answer as to whether we can truly help a child believe they are uniquely intelligent lies partly, within her research.
+These core words are operating in the background whether we know it or not.
+They determine how we navigate the journey of life.
+Carol Dweck, Professor of Psychology at Stanford, has spent decades studying how children develop beliefs about intelligence.
+Her findings are both powerful and practical.
+The answer as to whether we can help a child believe they are uniquely intelligent lies, partly, within her research.

 The Fixed Mindset v The Growth Mindset